 Coding, programming and software engineering are only a small part of what makes up the tech industry.
 They are the big ones so attract the most attention.
 Look into wearable technology, motion detection technology, computer forensics, software testing, data analyst, hack finding are all very viable, less high-profile careers with a much more positive employment rate.

 Jobs in Science and Technology

 Now I’ve told you how to do it, why not read about some of the coolest jobs in the industry.
+You could read about these Computer Forensic Experts, for example, and essentially become a badass computer detective.
 These are the top roles, and ones that are out of reach for a lot of people.
 That’s not to say they aren’t impossible for you to get, it just means they’ll take a lot of hard work and dedication to even be considered.

 This must be the dream for pretty much every teenage boy on the planet.
 Getting paid to play beta copies of games before general release.
 It will involve playing the game all the way through, sometimes a few times and playing the same levels over and over to find glitches and spelling mistakes as well as trying to ‘hack’ the games to find any loopholes that need fixing.
 It’s often not very much pay, but you’d be gaming for a living, what could be better?!